 |Funding source||H2020-EU-Africa partnership on Food and Nutrition Security|

 InnovAfrica integrates sustainable agriculture intensification systems and innovative institutional approaches with novel extension and advisory services.
 This will strengthen the adaptive capacity of smallholders in Sub-Saharan Africa, thus contributing to their productivity, profitability and nutritional benefits while at the same time reducing environmental impacts.

-The project will test ways of intensifying agricultural food production in a sustainable way; these agricultural systems will be communicated to smallholder farmers in several African countries via smart phone apps, social media and village-based ‘Knowledge Centres’.
-In addition the project will publish papers and policy briefs to be used in policy dialogue forums and to contribute towards knowledge based policy formulation.
+The project tests ways of intensifying agricultural food production in a sustainable way; these agricultural systems are communicated to smallholder farmers in several African countries via smart phone apps, social media and village-based ‘Knowledge Centres’.
+In addition the project publishes papers and policy briefs to be used in policy dialogue forums and to contribute towards knowledge based policy formulation.

-With a multi-disciplinary team composed of 16 partners from Europe and Africa, the project will identify needs and opportunities of existing agricultural intensification systems, and improve selected product value chains using these new approaches, including novel extension and advisory services.
+With a multi-disciplinary team composed of 16 partners from Europe and Africa, the project identifies needs and opportunities of existing agricultural intensification systems, and improves selected product value chains using these new approaches, including novel extension and advisory services.

 The project coordinator is Udaya Sekhar Nagothu, Senior Researcher and Director of International Projects (South and SE Asia and Africa) at the Norwegian Institute of Bioeconomy Research (NIBIO).
 The co-coordinator is Jacob Mignouna from BecA-ILRI Hub.